SimonCropp/SetStartupProjects/README.md

     var suoHacker = new SuoHacker();
     suoHacker.CreateStartProjectSuoFiles(solutionPath, startupProjectGuids);

+You can, of course, write your own logic for determining startup project GUIDs and pass them to `SuoHacker.CreateStartProjectSuoFiles`.

 ## Multiple versions of Visual Studio

 `SuoHacker` writes `.suo` files for both Visual Studio 2012 and 2013 revealed.
 Visual Studio 2015 is covered since it successfully upgrades the Visual Studio 2013 `.suo`.